suky-sk/suky-sk/README.md

 - 💬 Ask me about today's classes
 - 📫 How to reach me: ~~sokbenmas@aul.edu.gva.es~~
 - ⚡ My favorite food: <sup>sushi</sup>
+- 🌆 I like sunsets and going out with friends.
+- ✈️ **Traveling** is something that fascinates me, especially learning about new _cultures_.
+-